ChengTang/lauriekell.github.io/Home.md

              repos="http://flr-project.org/R")
 ```

-`devtools` needs to be installed and then loaded so that the `mydas` package can be installed from this GitHub repository.
+If you want to install the development code then `devtools` needs to be installed and then loaded so that the `mydas` package can be installed from this GitHub repository.

 ```{r}
 install.packages("devtools",dependencies=TRUE)